PaeyMoopy/PlexMate/README.md

 2. **Media requests failing**
    - Verify your Overseerr URL and API key are correct
    - Check that your TMDB API key is valid
-   - Look for errors in the bot logs: `npx pm2 logs`
+   - Look for errors in the logs:
+     - Docker: `docker compose logs -f`
+     - PM2: `npx pm2 logs`

 3. **User mapping not working**
    - Ensure OVERSEERR_USER_MAP is in valid JSON format